24 July 2012 by Anna Staford

 What is ITALY?
 The best wine?
 Legendary history?
 Incredible beauty?
 Magnificent landscapes?
 All this and much, much more form this unique country.
-All 4 seasons are good to visit Italy.
+All four seasons are good to visit these top 3 cities in Italy.
 Certainly summer is best one but if you are not afraid of the heat.
 Let us introduce to you to one itinerary which is the most popular and represents the country most of all.

 Read also: 4 Best Places to Retire in Italy

 This extremely grandiose city speaks for itself.
 The Colosseum alone counts for a lot!
 A couple of days is not enough to see all the sights of Rome.
 Some of sights are located in the same area, so can be easily reached by metro (Metropolitana di Roma) such as Piazza di Spagna, Fontana di Trevi, Vatican City.
 Other parts of city you can reach only on foot or by taxi such as Piazza Navona, the Pantheon etc. because there are no metro stations around.
 Keep in mind that you have to book tickets in advance or take a tour to get in such places as the Colosseum, Saint Peter's Basilica because the lines to the ticket offices are endless.
 However, there are many free of charge places that you should see.
 They are Piazza del Popolo, Castel Sant’ Angelo, Piazza Cavour and so on and so forth.
 It wouldn't be a bad thing to create a list of places to visit and make a rough itinerary.